tsenart/vegeta/README.md

 Just pass a new number as the argument to change it.

-## Prometheus Support
+## Prometheus support

-Vegeta has a built-in Prometheus Exporter that may be enabled during attacks so that you can point any Prometheus instance to Vegeta instances and get some metrics about http requests performance and about the Vegeta process itself.
+Vegeta has a built-in Prometheus Exporter that may be enabled during attacks so that you can point any Prometheus instance to Vegeta attack processes and monitor attack metrics.

-To enable the Prometheus Exporter on the command line, use the "prometheus-addr" flag.
+To enable the Prometheus Exporter on the command line, set the "prometheus-addr" flag.

 A Prometheus HTTP endpoint will be available only during the lifespan of an attack and will be closed right after the attack is finished.